 Although visible throughout the month, the Orionids are best seen from October 17 - 25.

 In 2018, they are predicted to peak on the evening of October 20, continuing overnight into the early morning hours of October 21 -- producing more than 20 meteors per hour streaking across the night sky.

-Meteor spotters will have to extra watchful this year as a nearly full moon will interfere with prime viewing in 2018 as the Orionids make their annual passage across the heavens some 60 miles above the earth.
+But meteor spotters will have to extra watchful this year.
+A nearly full moon will interfere with prime viewing in 2018 as the Orionids make their annual passage across the heavens some 60 miles above the earth.

 Since the shower's radiant point is close to the celestial equator, the Orionids are truly an international event.
 That means astronomers (amateur and otherwise) can sit back and enjoy the show in both the northern and southern hemispheres.